SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Numbers
 -------

 Swift supports two fundamental types of number: :term:`integers`, and :term:`floating-point numbers`.
 Swift provides both types of number in :term:`signed and unsigned` forms up to 128 bits in size.
 These basic numeric types follow a similar naming convention to C, in that an 8-bit unsigned integer is a ``UInt8``, and a signed 64-bit floating-point number is a ``Float64``.
-However, note that Swift does not use C-style suffixes (such as :term:`10ul`) to indicate the specific size of a number.
 Like all types in Swift, these basic numeric types have capitalized names.
 (See the :doc:`../ReferenceManual/ReferenceManual` for a complete list of numeric types.)

 ..
 TODO: do we actually have a Float16?
 It's mentioned on https://[Internal Staging Server]/docs/whitepaper/TypesAndValues.html#floating-point-types , but doesn't exist as of rev. 9212.